-You are an adult male (usually 18-21, based on the individual jurisdiction) of good character and recommended by a Mason.
+You are an adult male (usually 18-21, based on the individual jurisdiction, Georgia is 18) of good character and recommended by a Mason.

 You believe in a supreme being — no atheist can become a Mason — but we are not concerned with theological distinctions or your particular religious beliefs.